 Tell the world about it.

 The latter is where most authors fail.
-At some point you will come to realize that you will require a professional marketing expert to help you broadcast your work to the world.
+At some point, you will require a professional marketing expert to help you broadcast your work to the world.

 More on this in another blog post.
-I don't want you to be too depressed, yet.
+I don't want you to be too depressed.

 Comments